LambdaHack/LambdaHack/GameDefinition/PLAYING.md

 magenta searchable or activable.

-Items lying on the ground are represented with non-letter and non-digit characters, as well, though rarely with blocky symbols.
+Items lying on the ground are represented with non-letter and non-digit characters, just as terrain, though rarely with blocky symbols.
 In case of doubt, one of the aiming commands (`/` and keypad `/`, with default keybinding) cycles through all visible and remembered items on the level and another (`*` and keypad `*`, with default keybinding) through all foes.
 Also, pointing at a map position with `MMB` (middle mouse button) displays a short description of its contents.
 The basic terrain kinds are as follows.

     terrain type                          on-screen symbol
-    wall (horizontal and vertical)         - and |
-    tree or rock or man-made column        0 rubble                                 &

     bush, transparent obstacle            %
     trap, ice obstacle                    ^

+    wall (horizontal and vertical)        - and |
+    bedrock                               blank
+    tree, rock, man-made column           0
+    rubble                                &
+    stairs, exit up                       <
+    stairs, exit down                     >
     closed door                           +

     open door (horizontal and vertical)   | and - corridor                              #
-    smoke or fog                           ;
     ground                                .
-    water                                  ~
+    water, other fluid                    ~

-    stairs or exit up                      <
-    stairs or exit down                    >
-    bedrock                                blank
+    smoke, fog, open fire                 ;
+    workshop, curtain, foliage            :

+The four groups above, in turn, block movement but not view, block both, block neither, block view but not movement.
+Additionally, each tile, regardless if open and if translucent, may be permanently lit with ambient light or not.

 Actors are marked with lower and upper case letters and with characters `@` and `1` through `9` (but never `0`).
-Player-controlled heroes are always bright white and by default they are selected (e.g., to run together) so they have a blue highlight around their symbol.
+Player-controlled heroes are always bright white and at game start they are selected (e.g., to run together) so they have a blue highlight around their symbol.
 If player manages to take control of animals or other actors, they retain their letter and color, but gain a highlight as well.